harding/old-docs-history-bitcoin.org/_includes/guide_wallets.md

 {% endautocrossref %}

-### JBOK Wallets
+### Loose-Key Wallets

 {% autocrossref %}

-JBOK-style wallets (Just A Bunch Of Keys) are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
+Loose-Key wallets, also known as JBOK, are a deprecated form of wallet that originated from the Bitcoin Core client wallet.
 Bitcoin Core client wallet would create 100 private key/public key pairs automatically via a Pseudo-Random-Number Generator (PRNG) for use.
 Once all these keys are consumed or the RPC call `keypoolrefill` is run, another 100 key pairs would be created.
 This created considerable difficulty in backing up one’s keys, considering backups have to be run manually to save the newly generated private keys.
 If a new key pair set had been generated, used, then lost prior to a backup, the stored satoshis are likely lost forever.
 Many older-style mobile wallets followed a similar format, but only generated a new private key upon user demand.

 This wallet type is being actively phased out and strongly discouraged from being used to store significant amounts of satoshis due to the security and backup hassle.